 Cast jigs, swimbaits or crankbaits near shore or where fish are breaking the water’s surface while feeding in the spring.
 If you can’t find active fish in shallow areas, work jigs or jerk baits around standing timber near the creek channel.

 The best fishing during summer is usually at sunrise and sunset or on cloudy or foggy days when baitfish move towards the surface to eat zooplankton.
-Cast top water lures, spoons, crankbaits or soft plastic jigs into schools of baitfish breaking the surface.
+Cast topwater lures, spoons, crankbaits or soft plastic jigs into schools of baitfish breaking the surface.
 When surface feeding stops, let your jig sink before you start your retrieve as hybrid striped bass pick off baitfish that were wounded by their pointed operculum (gill cover).
 Continue to search for the next school of baitfish to surface.
 During the day when no surface activity is being seen, troll crankbaits and spoons while watching your depth finder to find schools of suspended baitfish with hybrid striped bass nearby.
 As fall gets closer to winter, baitfish will be suspended in deep water.
 Vertical jig with spoons or jigs around schools of baitfish while watching your depth finder.
 On rivers, find hybrid striped bass in the deepest holes on outside bends or below dams.
 Cast jigs tipped with soft plastics or minnows to the edges of current seams.

 Buy Your Fishing Licenses Online